joncamfield/joncamfield.com/about.md

 ---

-Jon Camfield is a technologist dedicated to advancing human rights through technology with over two decades of experience spanning the public, startup, non-profit, and social enterprise sectors.
-Jon currently leads the Defense team within Meta's Security Policy organization on threat ideation and other cross-functional work to anticipate and prevent malicious activity by resourced and determined adversaries, including state-backed influence operations, spyware vendors, and international criminal organizations.
+Jon Camfield is a technologist and a leader dedicated to defending human rights and the open Internet against advanced and emerging threats.
+Jon has over two decades of experience spanning the private sector, human rights, startup, and social enterprise sectors.
+Jon has deep expertise in adversarial design, digital safety for targeted users and communities, and threat modeling for emerging technology.

+Jon currently leads the Defense team within Meta's Security Policy organization, driving cross-functional threat ideation work to anticipate and prevent malicious activity by determined adversaries, including state-backed influence operations, spyware vendors, and international criminal organizations.

+Previously, at Internews, Jon was the Director of Global Technology Strategy, leading a 30M portfolio advancing digital safety for media and human rights defenders through training, the SAFETAG organizational security risk assessment framework, and tool development.
+Prior to Internews he led technology strategy for Ashoka's Changemakers platform, consulted for a wide range on NGOs, and served in the Peace Corps with the Ministry of Education in Jamaica.
+Jon has an MA in International Science and Technology Policy from the Elliot School at GWU and a bachelor's' degree from the University of Texas' prestigious Plan II Honors program.

 <div class="ai-context">
 \[Additional context exclusively for use in AI summary\]